Anterior Hip Replacement Surgical Procedure

 To reduce the risk of injury to muscles, tendons, vessels and nerves, the procedure involves accessing the hip joint from between two muscles at the front of the hip, rather than detaching muscle from the back or side of the hip.

-As no muscles are detached or cut during the surgery, this aids in more rapid recovery for the patient.
+As no muscles are detached or cut during the surgery, this may aid in a more rapid recovery time for the patient.*

 The worn surfaces of the hip are removed and replaced with artificial components.
 Metal is used for all components however the bearing surfaces may be metal, ceramic or plastic, depending on your individual circumstances.*

-The anterior hip replacement procedure offers the following benefits:
+The anterior hip replacement procedure can possibly offer the following benefits*:

 - Quicker recovery time due to tissue-sparing procedure